JacobPulk/art/README.md

 `#` on any prompt will quit the program.

-`ctrl + i` will interrupt an image render, version search, or artist search if you feel it is taking too long.
+`alt + h` will interrupt an image render, version search, or artist search if you feel it is taking too long.
 Most renders and searches should produce a result in seconds or minutes, especially under the default settings, but some will not.

 `ctrl + c` at any time will immediately crash/quit the program.
 This will obviously lose the content being currently generated, but is otherwise safe.